-Swiss Cheese plants
+Swiss Cheese Plants

-Swiss Cheese plants
+Swiss Cheese Plants

-This variant is a newer variant that grows faster and has more leaves compared to stænglernes long.
-This is also called the Mini Monstera because it is similar to Monstera very much.
-But it is not a Monstera, however, is in the same family, namely the Araceae-faillien.
+This plant is a newer variant that grows faster and has more leaves compared to the length of the stems.
+This is also called the 'Mini Monstera' because it is very similar to Monstera.
+However it is not a Monstera, but it is in the same family, namely the Araceae family.
 This type is also known as Phaphidophor tetrasperma.

-Temperature: Thrive at room temperature of 15-30°C.
+Temperature: The plant thrives at room temperatures of 15-30°C.